UUDigitalHumanitieslab/GrETEL-upload/README.md

 GrETEL-upload also requires the following external programs to be installed:

 * [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/).
 Download and then unpack (preferably) into `/opt/Alpino/`.
-You can change the installation directory in the `application/database_default.php`.
+You can change the installation directory in the `application/config/database_default.php`.
+It also need to be changed in `alpino.sh`.
 * [CHAMD](https://github.com/JanOdijk/chamd).
 Download and then unpack (preferably) into `/opt/chamd/`.
-You can change the installation directory in the `application/database_default.php`.
+You can change the installation directory in the `application/config/database_default.php`.

 ### Configuration

-You will have to provide configuration details in two files:
+You will have to provide configuration details in three files:

+* `application/config/config.php`: Codeigniter settings.
-* `application/database.php`: Settings for your database connection to both the relational database (e.g. MySQL) and the XML-database (basex).
-An example configuration can be found in `application/database_default.php`.
+* `application/config/database.php`: Settings for your database connection to both the relational database (e.g. MySQL) and the XML-database (basex).
+An example configuration can be found in `application/config/database_default.php`.
-* `application/ldap.php`: Settings for LDAP authentication.
-An example configuration can be found in `application/ldap_default.php`.
+* `application/config/ldap.php`: Settings for LDAP authentication.
+An example configuration can be found in `application/config/ldap_default.php`.

 ### Database schema